nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

 ### CHOOSE A LANGUAGE FOR COMMUNITY CODE
 The language I would like to focus on for the community code project is JavaScript.
 I have years of experience using JavaScript, starting almost since my Higher National Diploma.
 Although my proficiency is at a basic level rather than advanced, I aim to utilize this opportunity to conduct thorough research on the language, improve my skills, and gain hands-on experience.
 One major reason why I chose JavaScript is because I believe that making weekly progress on the community project using this language will help me stay on track and learn about its complexity without giving up.

+## Day 3 - 1st March 2024

+### STAR GITHUB TOPICS AND REPOSITORIES OF INTEREST
+While exploring my GitHub explorer tab, I noticed some repositories that caught my interest, such as ['tipjs/javascript-style-guide'](https://github.com/tipjs/javascript-style-guide) and ['ryanmcdermott/clean-code-javascript'](https://github.com/ryanmcdermott/clean-code-javascript).
+Then, I explored the Topics tab and found more intriguing repositories like ['freeCodeCamp/freeCodeCamp'](https://github.com/freeCodeCamp/freeCodeCamp) and ['Asabeneh/30-Days-Of-JavaScript'](https://github.com/Asabeneh/30-Days-Of-JavaScript), which I believe will help me achieve my goal of mastering JavaScript skills.
+Next, while browsing the trending section, I came across the repository ['LeCoupa/awesome-cheatsheets'](https://github.com/LeCoupa/awesome-cheatsheets), which offers useful JavaScript snippets for effective animation.
+After that, I checked the Collections tab and found the ['Front-end JavaScript frameworks'](https://github.com/collections/front-end-javascript-frameworks) collection, which aligns perfectly with my language preferences.
+Doing this helped me to fill my Explorer tab with some really interesting and valuable repositories.

 ## References